Glomerular filtration rate

 The lab specialist combines your blood creatinine level with several other factors to estimate your GFR.
 Different formulas are used for adults and children.
 The formula includes some or all of the following:

 - Blood creatinine measurement

 The creatinine clearance test, which involves a 24-hour urine collection, can also provide an estimate of kidney function.

 Your health care provider may ask you to temporarily stop any medicines that may affect the test results.
 These include antibiotics and stomach acid medicines.

 Be sure to tell your provider about all the medicines you take.
-Do not stop taking any medicine before talking to your doctor.
+Do not stop taking any medicine before talking to your provider.

-Tell your doctor if you are pregnant or think you might be.
+Tell your provider if you are pregnant or think you might be.
 GFR is affected by pregnancy.

 How the Test will Feel

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there might be some throbbing or a slight bruise.
 This soon goes away.

 Why the Test is Performed